Section I: What is Conversion Rate Optimization?

-Moz, one of the largest provider of tools and resources for online marketing did just that.
+Moz, one of the largest providers of tools and resources for online marketing did just that.
 Moz conducted a series of chronologically ordered optimization tests to improve their conversion rate at each step along their funnel.

 The whole process took four months and was split into phases.